marcusbianchi/blip.helperscripts/README.md

 ```

 # Clearbotscript
-Clear all the input, output and actions from all blocks.
+Clear all the input, output actions and tags from all blocks.

 ## Requirements
 Node.JS installed